 Watch the videos below to hear the panelists share their final thoughts on the project, what they learned and what they hope the community takes away from watching their discussions.

 QUESTION: Did something someone said or anything else about the experiece surprise you?

 QUESTION: What do you hope the community learned from watching your civil conversations on often polarizing topics?

-Follow the links in the “related stories” above to see the previous discussions.
+Follow the links below to see all of the previous discussions.